mdpopescu/public/Licensing/readme.md

     var details = licenser.GetRegistration();

-Returns the registration details loaded in Initialize; the application might then choose to display those details, eg a message showing how many days are remaining.
+Returns the previously loaded registration details; the application might then choose to display those details, eg a message showing how many days are remaining.
 It is recommended that a text box be provided for the user to enter a license key; if that happens, the application can use the
 SaveRegistration method (below).